 - Overcoming Hurdles in Digital Evidence - Attorney Howard Kurtz has posted information on his blog about how to view video evidence.
 This information may be useful for attorneys seeking to open videos from surveillance cameras, police departments, or other video evidence that is provided in a seemingly corrupt digital .avi format.

 - Subpoena Guide - this guide contains addresses and phone/fax numbers for the legal departments/subpoena compliance centers of cellular providers and social media sites.
-Please be aware of 2010 Formal Ethics Opinion 2 when issuing North Carolina subpoenas.
+Please be aware of 2014 Formal Ethics Opinion 7 when issuing subpoenas.
 Email Sarah Rackley Olson if you have any corrections or updated information.

 - UNC School of Government posts on digital evidence: